 Every business in the modern era should have a video content strategy.
 In fact, 93% of companies claim they got a new customer because of their video content on social media.
 It doesn’t matter whether you are a small or large business, whether you are a solopreneur or the owner of a Fortune 500 company, or even whether you sell a product or a service.
 Everyone can benefit from a video content strategy.
-Video content is still a niche field that not a lot of businesses have tapped into, which means that you have time to take advantage and become competitive.
+Video content is still a niche field that not a lot of businesses have tapped into, which means that you have time to take advantage of and become competitive in the field of video content.
 But the question you may be asking yourself now is, “how do I get started?”

 In this article, you will learn what video content and other relevant terms are, why your business should be creating video content, how to develop your video content strategy, along with additional tips and tricks to get your marketing video production off the ground and into the right channels.